-- Critical long duration wildfire oversight roles include ensuring that: - Up-to-date Published Decisions are completed and documented in WFDSS. - o Hazards are identified and risk assessments are incorporated into Published Decisions. - Coordination with partners and potentially affected parties is conducted (including smoke impacts); Unified Command is implemented early when appropriate. - o Resource capacity and availability are adequately assessed to meet expectations.
+- Critical long duration wildfire oversight roles include ensuring that: - Up-to-date Published Decisions are completed and documented in WFDSS. - Hazards are identified and risk assessments are incorporated into Published Decisions. - Coordination with partners and potentially affected parties is conducted (including smoke impacts); Unified Command is implemented early when appropriate. - Air resource advisors (ARA, technical specialist) are utilized on type 1 fires to maximum extent practicable and consideration of ordering for type 2 fires 9as per Public Law 116-9, the Dingell Act, 2019). - Resource capacity and availability are adequately assessed to meet expectations. - This oversight role should address concerns of the States, cooperators, and the public, including air quality impacts from multiple wildfires.